corda/corda/docs/source/node-explorer.rst

 Interface
 ---------
 Login
   User can login to any Corda node using the explorer.
-Alternatively, ``gradlew explorer:runDemoNodes`` can be used to start up demo nodes for testing.
-  Corda node address, username and password are required for login, the address is defaulted to localhost:0 if leave blank.
+  Corda node address, username and password are required for login, the address is defaulted to localhost:0 if left blank.
   Username and password can be configured via the ``rpcUsers`` field in node's configuration file.

 .. image:: resources/explorer/login.png